jborichevskiy/up-and-to-the-right/content/posts/patch-notes-ep-0.md

 - **You shouldn’t rely on it as a way of keeping up with the world.** While I agree [newsletters may play a role in future journalism](https://twitter.com/balajis/status/1244425310826725377?s=20) I would much rather focus on writing [evergreen content](https://twitter.com/m_ashcroft/status/1236727465915174917?s=20).
 I’m not saying I’m not mentioning coronavirus in this episode but that I would _much rather write about my experience with it all_.

 - **The format will leave email eventually.** I don’t know what this future format looks like yet.
-I haven’t seen anything that fits the bill yet, and I might just start building at some point.
-What I do know is the closest parallel I could have today is a changelog of my Roam Research database combined with a stream of URLs I visit along with the highlights and annotations I’m making to content, regardless of medium. ([relevant tweet](https://twitter.com/jborichevskiy/status/1232719739635609600?s=20)) (there will be a lot of these.
+I haven’t seen anything that fits the bill so I might just start building it at some point.
+The closest parallel I could have today is a changelog of my Roam Research database combined with a stream of URLs I visit along with the highlights and annotations I’m making to them. ([relevant tweet](https://twitter.com/jborichevskiy/status/1232719739635609600?s=20)) (there will be a lot of these.
 I practically think in tweets nowadays).

 - **It’s not meant to be read fully.** I’ll do my best to use • bullet • points, **bolding**, _italics_, and whatever else I can think of to make this as skimmable as possible for you.
 So don’t feel bad for opening it and not finishing it.
 It’s my job to make sure it’s easy to stay informed on whatever it is you’re following me about.